TheIdentitySelector/thiss-mdq/docs/index.rst

 Welcome to JSON MDQ Server's documentation!
 ===========================================

 thiss-mdq is a minimal implementation of the metadata query protocol (MDQ) that only supports JSON data.
 Metadata in discojson format is loaded from a JSON-file referenced by $METADATA.
 The file is watched for updates and is reloaded automatically.
-A server is started on $HOST (0.0.0.0) and $PORT (3000).
+A server is started on $HOST (0.0.0.0) and $PORT (3000) with $FORK number of processes (if $FORK is not provided, it will spawn as many processes as CPUs are detected).
 Run it using "npm start" or the supplied Docker container.

 .. toctree::
    :maxdepth: 2